Marchessault scores 2 to lift Vegas over Detroit 4-2

 Rasmussen pulled Detroit within one when he had space in front of the net on a power play and beat Fleury with 15:19 remaining in the third, but the Golden Knights picked up an insurance goal with 8:53 to play.
 McNabb flipped a backhander toward the net, and it appeared to take a deflection before slipping past Detroit goalie Jimmy Howard.
 Oscar Lindberg was creating traffic in front for Vegas, but the goal was credited to McNabb.

-NOTES: It was the 300th game for Red Wings coach Jeff Blashill. … Detroit was coming off a four-day layoff, and the Red Wings looked sharp early, outshooting Vegas 14-7 in the first.
+NOTES: It was the 300th game for Blashill. … Detroit was coming off a four-day layoff, and the Red Wings looked sharp early, outshooting Vegas 14-7 in the first.
+Detroit finished with a 39-32 edge in shots.

 UP NEXT